yuanhuan2005/aes/README.md

 AES encryption and decryption command line tool.

-See src/main/webapp/WEB-INF/bin/aes.sh for Linux OS and aes.bat for Windows OS.
+You will see aes.sh for Linux OS and aes.bat for Windows OS under src/main/webapp/WEB-INF/bin/.

 Usage: